-With regard to funded status, our Plan as determined by the Entry-Age-Normal cost method is 98.4% funded as of January 1, 2022 - a 3.0% increase over the prior year.
-We believe that the MPAERS remains financially sound and well able to meet its obligations.
-This is due to solid long-term investment performance and the consistent financial support of the Authority.
-Investment losses coupled with assumption changes will result in increased employer contributions going forward.
-Massport contributed \$8 million to the pension fund last year and we expect the Authority's annual contribution levels to be in the \$11 to \$19 million range over the next few years.
+In terms of funded status, our plan as determined by the Frozen Entry-Age Normal cost method, is 92% as of January 1, 2023.
+This means that the MPAERS is well-funded, in good shape financially and well able to meet its obligations.
+This is due not only to our solid investment performance but also a balanced investment strategy, the contributions of our members, and of course the consistent financial support of the Authority.
+Massport contributed \$11.4 million to the pension fund last year and we expect the Authority's contributions to be in the \$13 to \$15 million range over the next few years.